Collective Worship

 We invite families to join us for whole school collective worship twice per week at 9.00am:

-Fridays: World Aware Worship, including celebration of birthdays from the week (Sunday-Saturday)
+Mondays: World Aware Worship – including celebration of birthdays from the week (Sunday-Saturday).

 We will let grown-ups know if your child is receiving an award or will be having their birthday candles, but you are welcome to come on any of these days, whether your child will be at the front or not.